ncp38/cs241-f24/projects/proj2/index.md

 to it.

 ## Submitting

-To submit, upload all of your  `.java`  files to canvas, along with your answers to the post-project questions, and your pseudocode/pictures/notes for how you constructed the algorithms.
-This doesn’t have to be formal, and if you just have notes on a page, you can turn in photos.
+To submit, upload **all of your `.java` files** to canvas, including **your name and honor pledge** and **all test methods and functionality**.
+Make sure to also submit your **answers to the post-project questions** and **your pseudocode/pictures/notes** for how you constructed your addition algorithm.
+This doesn't have to be formal, and if you just have notes on a page, you can turn in photos.

+Before submitting, make sure that you've included all the requirements for this project!
+You can double-check by searching this page (ctrl+f or command+f) for **'must'**; important details related to the assignment are also highlighted for your convenience.